teleport-network/teleport-documents/developer/Integration-Guide-(Testnet)/3ApplicationContract.md

 # Step2: Call the XIBC application contracts

-To start a cross-chain process, you need to interact with our XIBC application contract deployed on different Chains.
+To start the cross-chain process, you need to interact with our XIBC application contract which is deployed on different chains.

-Based on different actions, you need to interact with the following contracts:
+Based on different actions, you need to interact with the following contracts respectively:

 [transfer.sol](https://github.com/teleport-network/xibc-contracts/tree/main/evm/contracts/apps/multicall)